-Shockwave Therapy (ESWT) is a non-invasive procedure that is completely NEEDLESS which treats both acute/chronic orthopedic injuries especially tendon injuries, plantar fasciitis, tennis elbow, golfer’s elbow and Achilles tendonosis.
+Shockwave Therapy (ESWT) is a non-invasive procedure that is completely NEEDLELESS which treats both acute/chronic orthopedic injuries especially tendon injuries, plantar fasciitis, tennis elbow, golfer’s elbow and Achilles tendonosis.
 It can be used alone or in conjunction with a Regenerative Procedure.
 Because ESWT is performed outside the body, many of the costs that occur due to surgery have been eliminated.
 We are very proud to be one of the few clinics in the US and East Coast that is currently offering this Radial and Focused Shockwave technology to our patients.

 How it Works

 Shockwave Therapy or ESWT was first introduced to break up kidney and gallstones, but has since become a revolutionary alternative to combating orthopedic issues (with many research studies and trials).
 Shockwave Therapy (ESWT) relieves musculoskeletal pain by converting kinetic energy into sound energy.
 It is then transmitted to the tissues causing the pain.
 This in turn breaks up scar tissue/adhesions, promotes growth factors, stimulates circulation, causes the development of new cells, and decreases inflammation.

 There are two types of Shockwave Therapy: Radial and Focused.
 Radial is very common and can be performed by allied health professionals.
 Focused can only be performed by a physician.
 We offer both to our patients with the Swiss Storz Duolith machines.

 Radial Shockwave Therapy gives off the most amount of power at the site it’s being used, but does not go very deep.
 Due to this, radial is best for soft tissue injuries, myofascial release, superficial adhesions, scar tissue and trigger points.
 It is also great for muscle issues as it spreads outwards (e.g., radially).